Karen Jones

 I have experience of programme validation at both undergraduate and postgraduate, specifically relating to the physiotherapy programmes that were established 2007, 2012 and 2014.
 More recently (2015-16), I carried out the role of Project Manager for a review of all Postgraduate provision across the School of Healthcare Sciences.

-As Director for Engagement (UK) I have lead on the development of a CPD Framework for the School and am currently working with other Schools in the College to develop a College level CPD Strategy.
-I am also working on an Engagement platform to showcase School activity and a School Engagement Strategy aligned with the University/ School’s strategic aims.
+As Director for Engagement (UK) 2018-2020 I led on the development of a CPD Framework for the School and initially worked with other Schools in the College in developing a College level CPD Strategy.
+I also led on development of the online platform to showcase School Engagement and Civic Mission activity Civic Mission

 2017